keep-starknet-strange/satoru/book/src/smart-contracts-architecture/callback-module.md

 ## Callback Module

-The Callback module encapsulates the two-step process required in most features of the Satoru project.
-Initially, a user sends a request transaction, followed by a transaction sent by a keeper to execute the request.
-This module supports better composability with other contracts by allowing a callback contract to be specified, which will be called after request executions or cancellations.
+The Callback module is a part of the Satoru project and manages a two-step process.
+First, a user sends a request, then a keeper sends another transaction to carry out that request.
+This module makes it easier to work with other contracts by letting a special contract be specified, which gets called after requests are done or cancelled.

 This module contains the following Cairo library files: